jamessimone/apex-rollup/README.md

 - `Is Full Record Set` (optional, defaults to `false`) - by default, if the records you are passing in comprise the full set of child items for a given lookup item but none of them "qualify" to be rolled up (either due to the use of the Calc Item Where Clause, Changed Fields On Calc Item, or a custom Evaluator), Rollup aborts early.
 If you know you have the exhaustive list of records to be used for a given lookup item **and** you stipulate the Full Recalculation Default Number (or String) Value, you can override the existing rollup item's amount by checking off this field
 - `Order By (First/Last)` (optional) - at present, only valid when FIRST/LAST is used as the Rollup Operation.
 This is the API name of a text/date/number-based field that you would like to order the calculation items by. **Note** unlike DLRS, this field is _not_ optional on a first/last operation; a validation rule will enforce that you supply a value here, even if the value used is the same as the field you are rolling up on.
 - `Is Rollup Started From Parent` (optional, defaults to `false`) - if the the records being passed in are the parent records, check this field off. `Rollup` will then go and retrieve the assorted children records before rolling the values up to the parents.
+- `Grandparent Relationship Field Path` (optional) - if [you are rolling up to a grandparent (or greater) parent object](#grandparent-rollups), use this field to establish the full relationship name of the field, eg from Opportunity Line Items directly to an Account's Annual Revenue: `Opportunity.Account.AnnualRevenue` would be used here.
+The field name should match up with what is being used in `Rollup Field On Lookup Object`.

 You can perform have as many rollups as you'd like per object/trigger — all operations are boxcarred together for optimal efficiency.